Blueforcer/awtrix3/README.md

 It is ready to use straight out of the box, with time, date, temperature, and humidity pages pre-installed.
 You don't need to do anything other than turning it on to start using these features.

-However, for those with more advanced skills, the customization options available with custom pages and mqtt commands allows you to take Awtrix Light to its full potential.
+However, for those with more advanced skills, the customization options available with customapps and mqtt commands allows you to take Awtrix Light to its full potential.
-Just send all your custompages from your smarthome via MQTT and update it in realtime.
+Just send all your customapps from your smarthome via MQTT and update it in realtime.
 The powerful icon system bring your ideas to life and enjoy a hassle-free experience

 Join the thousands of satisfied awtrix users who have already chosen Awtrix 2 and Awtrix Light and experience the difference today!